 Types of Big Data

-To deepen what Big Data is and what it is for, it is also necessary to know that there are different types of data associated with this technique.
+To deepen what Big Data is and what it is for, it is also necessary to know that different types of data are associated with this technique.

 - Machine-to-Machine (M2M): data generated from the communication between intelligent sensors integrated into everyday objects.